CatherineTrevor/gothenburg-netball/TESTING.md

 ![View on Chrome development tools](assets/images/supporting-docs/mobile-view-bugfix.jpg)

-This was solved through increasing the specifity of the image within the div, to ensure the size on smaller screens was always small and contained within the div.
+This was solved through increasing the specificity of the image within the div, to ensure the size on smaller screens was always small and contained within the div.

             <div class="row">
                 <br>